 About the programme

-The master's programme in Mechanics gives you practical experience with scientific method and thinking, and teaches you to develop tools based on mathematics, informatics and mechanics.
+The master's programme in Fluid Mechanics gives you practical experience with scientific method and thinking, and teaches you to develop tools based on mathematics, informatics and mechanics.
 You use these tools to solve important problems of the type mentioned above.
-The master's programme in Mechanics deals with both fluid and solid mechanics with a common base of continuum mechanics.
+The master's programme in Fluid Mechanics deals with both fluid and solid mechanics with a common base of continuum mechanics.